ruggeri/tech-notes/distributed-systems/spark.md

 * MEMORY_ONLY
 * MEMORY_ONLY_SER (serializes to try to save space, presumably through compression; costs more CPU).
+    * Also may reduce GC time because many objects serialized into one buffer object.
 * MEMORY_AND_DISK (spills to disk as needed)
 * MEMORY_AND_DISK_SER
 * DISK_ONLY